nikepan/django-docker-quickstart/README.md

 See http://yoursite.com/

 ## Options
-You can add SSL certificates in docker-compose and nginx/nginx.conf (uncomment and edit lines)
+You can add SSL certificates in docker-compose.yml and nginx/nginx.conf (uncomment and edit lines)